cypress-io/cypress-example-docker-compose/README.md

 **note:** for performance on CircleCI, I have turned [docker layer caching](https://circleci.com/docs/2.0/docker-layer-caching/) to avoid rebuilding Docker images unless they have changed.

+## Use

+1. build the containers with `npm run build`
+2. start the web application and run Cypress tests with `npm run up`

 ## More info

 - [Cypress Docker docs](https://on.cypress.io/docker)